inflearn logo

 • Verification, security enhancement, and ethical review of AI-generated code

 The course is currently being completed.
-Please note that it may take some time until the course is fully finished (though it will be updated frequently).
-Please take this into consideration before making your purchase.
+There is a disadvantage in that you may have to wait a long time until the course is fully finished (although supplementary materials will be added frequently).
+Please take this into consideration when making your purchase decision.

 📋 Change History